OpenMindClub/awesome-chatgpt/README.md

 - [OpenChatKit](https://github.com/togethercomputer/OpenChatKit) - A toolkit similar to ChatGPT, based on EleutherAI's GPT-NeoX-20B, containing a large model with 20 billion parameters that has been fine-tuned on 43 million prompts.
 - [Jasper Chat](https://www.jasper.ai/chat) - A feature in the Jasper AI ecosystem, unlike ChatGPT, it is a paid service.
-- [Character ai](https://beta.character.ai/) - Founder Noam Shazeer and Daniel De Freitas from Google's LaMDA.
-Unlike ChatGPT, it categorizes the chatbots into various subfields, offering a diverse range of chatbots to choose from depending on the specific domain, such as celebrities, characters from movies or games, etc. It allows people to participate in the creation process through a platform instead of solely relying on self-creation and model training.
+- [Character ai](https://beta.character.ai/) - Unlike ChatGPT, it categorizes the chatbots into various subfields.
+It allows people to participate in the creation process through a platform instead of solely relying on self-creation and model training.
 - [Poe](https://quorablog.quora.com/Poe-1) - Quora has launched an AI chatbot tool similar to ChatGPT.
 The product currently includes four different bots, namely Sage, Claude, ChatGPT, and Dragonfly, which are somewhat similar to the offerings of Character AI.
 These bots draw their AI capabilities from various sources, including OpenAI, Anthropic's Claude, and other AI models, making it a product that integrates multiple AI models.
 - [Bard](https://blog.google/technology/ai/bard-google-ai-search-updates/) - Bard is Google’s new AI chatbot service that uses LaMDA, a language model that can generate natural and informative responses.
 Bard can help users with creative tasks, explaining complex topics, and learning new things.
 Bard is Google’s answer to ChatGPT, Microsoft’s popular AI chatbot3.
-- [YouChat](https://you.com/search?q=who+are+you&tbm=youchat&cfr=chat) - YouChat is a chatbot from You.com, founded by language and artificial intelligence expert Richard Socher, which in March 2022 launched YouWrite, a GPT-3-based text generator for writing emails and other documents, and in December 2022 launched YouChat, a GPT-3.5-based chatbot that uses Google search for more generic results and Microsoft Bing search for more granular requests such as code snippet retrieval.
-In December 2022, the company launched YouChat, a GPT-3.5-based chatbot that uses Google to retrieve more generic results, while using Microsoft Bing Search to handle more granular requests such as code snippet retrieval.
+- [YouChat](https://you.com/search?q=who+are+you&tbm=youchat&cfr=chat) - YouChat is a chatbot from You.com, founded by language and artificial intelligence expert Richard Socher, a GPT-3-based text generator for writing emails and other documents.
 In contrast to ChatGPT, YouChat's replies are cited, which in turn helps users track the source of each message.
 - [Perplexity AI](https://www.perplexity.ai/) - AI, which at its core combines a large-scale language model with a search engine to perform Q&A, providing users with the answers they need in the form of a continuous dialogue.
-Compared to ChatGPT, Perplexity AI is able to provide sources of information (including Wikipedia, Baidu, Zhihu, etc.), but the fluency and completeness of its answers is slightly less than ChatGPT.
+Compared to ChatGPT, Perplexity AI is able to provide sources of information , but the fluency and completeness of its answers is slightly less than ChatGPT.
+- [MOSS](https://moss.fastnlp.top/) -Can perform a series of tasks such as dialogue generation, programming, fact answering, etc.
+- - [澜舟认知智能平台](https://langboat.com/technology/mengzi) Based on Mencius pre-training technology, unlock full-range AIGC capabilities such as text-image generation, literary assistance creation, marketing copywriting, paper assistance writing, etc.

 ### Competitors: LLMs

 - [LaMDA](https://blog.google/technology/ai/lamda/): **Language Model for Dialogue Applications** is a family of conversational large language models developed by Google.
 LaMDA uses a decoder-only transformer language model.
 - [LLaMA](https://github.com/facebookresearch/llama): by Meta AI, A foundational, 65-billion-parameter large language model.
 LLaMA (Large Language Model Meta AI) is a state-of-the-art foundational large language model designed to help researchers advance their work in this subfield of AI.
-Smaller, more performant models such as LLaMA enable others in the research community who don’t have access to large amounts of infrastructure to study these models, further democratizing access in this important, fast-changing field.
 - [Gopher](https://arxiv.org/abs/2112.11446) - by DeepMind, a 280 billion parameter transformer language model called Gopher, is an autoregressive transformer-based dense LLM.
 - [GLM](https://github.com/THUDM/GLM-130B) - GLM is a General Language Model developed by Tsinghua University.
-It is pretrained with an autoregressive blank-filling objective and can be finetuned on various natural language understanding and generation tasks.
 GLM-130B is an open bilingual (English&Chinese) version of GLM with 130 billion parameters, designed for users with a single A100 or V100 server23.
 - [GPT-NeoXT-Chat-Base-20B](https://huggingface.co/togethercomputer/GPT-NeoXT-Chat-Base-20B) - An open-source language model that can chat and generate images.
 Created by EleutherAI.
 - [BLOOM](https://huggingface.co/bigscience/bloom) - by BigScience, BLOOM is an autoregressive Large Language Model (LLM), trained to continue text from a prompt on vast amounts of text data using industrial-scale computational resources.
 As such, it is able to output coherent text in 46 languages and 13 programming languages that is hardly distinguishable from text written by humans.
 BLOOM can also be instructed to perform text tasks it hasn't been explicitly trained for, by casting them as text generation tasks.
 - [OPT]((https://arxiv.org/pdf/2205.01068)) - by Meta, The OPT model was proposed in Open Pre-trained Transformer Language Models by Meta AI.
 OPT is a series of open-sourced large causal language models which perform similar in performance to GPT3.